President Trump: Summit With Kim Jong Un Is On For June 12

 Trump said North Korean officials asked about sanctions, which Trump said will remain in place.

-But he appeared to soften his rhetoric towards North Korea, saying "I don't want to even use the term maximum pressure anymore," Trump said, " because we're getting along."
+But he appeared to soften his rhetoric towards North Korea, saying "I don't want to even use the term maximum pressure anymore," Trump said, "because we're getting along."
 He said the relationship between the U.S. and North Korea "is as good as it's been in a long time."